cisagov/manage.get.gov/docs/developer/README.md

 1. Login via login.gov (if you already exist as an admin, you will need to create a separate login.gov account for this: i.e. first.last+1@email.com)
 2. Go to the home page and make sure you can see the part where you can submit a domain request
 3. Go to /admin and it will tell you that UUID is not authorized, copy that UUID for use in 4 (this will be a different UUID than the one obtained from creating an admin)
+4. (Designers)- message in #getgov-dev that you need access to admin as a `superuser` and send them this UUID along with your desired email address.
+Please see the "Adding an Analyst to /admin" section below to complete similiar steps if you also desire an `analyst` user account.
+Engineers will handle the remaining steps for designers, stop here.

-4. in src/registrar/fixtures_users.py add to the `STAFF` list in that file by adding your UUID as your username along with your first and last name.
+(Engineers) In src/registrar/fixtures_users.py add to the `STAFF` list in that file by adding your UUID as your username along with your first and last name.
 See below:

 ```
  STAFF = [